Brentwood, California: Media

 Brentwood is served by the Brentwood Press, published by Brentwood Press & Publishing Corporation.
 Brentwood Press is a weekly newspaper that is published every Friday.
-The city is also served by the Brentwood News, an weekly community supplement East Bay Times.
+The city is also served by the Brentwood News, a weekly community supplement of the East Bay Times.

 In 1904, the Brentwood News published its first issue.
 The Brentwood Press was founded by Jimmy Chamoures in 1999, direct mailing newspapers to all homes and businesses in the city weekly.
 Since 2020, the newspaper was known as The Press.
 However, in July, 2020, Brentwood Press moved to a 100% paid-delivery model.

 Transportation

 Highway

 Public transportation is very limited, so the principal roads leading into the city are very congested with commuter traffic.
 No freeways served Brentwood directly until February 2008, when the John Marsh Heritage Highway (also known as the California State Route 4 Bypass or Bypass Road, now California State Route 4) was built to connect the western side of Brentwood directly with Antioch.
 State Route 4 passes by the western edge of Brentwood.
 The freeway portion of SR 4 ends just south of the Balfour Road exit.
 SR 4 continues as a two-lane highway to its intersection with Marsh Creek Road and the end of Vasco Road, an unnumbered highway that is the principal route to Livermore, Interstate 580, and the Silicon Valley.
 To the southeast of Brentwood, County Route J4, known as the Byron Highway, connects to Tracy and the San Joaquin Valley.